-When a family accepts an offer for PBV assistance, the PHA must give the family an oral briefing.
+When a family accepts an offer for PBV assistance, HACA must give the family an oral briefing.
 The briefing must include information on how the program works and the responsibilities of the family and owner.
-In addition to the oral briefing, the PHA must provide a briefing packet that explains how the PHA determines the total tenant payment for a family, the family obligations under the program, and applicable fair housing information.
+In addition to the oral briefing, HACA must provide a briefing packet that explains how HACA determines the total tenant payment for a family, the family obligations under the program, and applicable fair housing information.